WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

 ## It's a bit Rough

-While I might use this in production somewhere, its going to be inside of some other not kedro application.
-I will still be using something quite similar to their template for my pipleining projects.
-It misses out on some really good things that brings me to kedro like hooks, plugins, credentials, catalog, logging config, cli, and viz.
+While I might use this in production somewhere, it will be inside of some other not kedro application.
+I will still be using something quite similar to their template for my pipelining projects.
+It misses some excellent things that bring me to kedro like hooks, plugins, credentials, catalog, logging config, cli, and viz.